nf-core/website/markdown/usage/data_guidelines.md

 ---
-title: Resource Estimation and Data sharing
+title: Data Management
-subtitle: Data Management Guidelines
+subtitle: How to plan your project, estimate resources, and share your results.
 ---

 ## Data management